aaronpk/webmention.io/README.md

 ## Features

-* Accept WebMentions for any site by adding a simple html tag: `<link rel="http://webmention.org/" href="http://webmention.io/username/webmention" />`
+* Accept Webmentions for any site by adding a simple html tag: `<link rel="http://webmention.org/" href="http://webmention.io/username/webmention" />`
 * Accept Pingbacks for any site by adding a simple html tag: `<link rel="pingback" href="http://webmention.io/username/xmlrpc" />`
 * API to get a list of pages linking to your site or a specific page
-* If you want to receive Pingbacks on your site but don't want to deal with XMLRPC, then you can use this service to convert Pingbacks to WebMentions
+* If you want to receive Pingbacks on your site but don't want to deal with XMLRPC, then you can use this service to convert Pingbacks to Webmentions

 ### Future Features